Fact-checked

 High risk of HIV transmission

-• vaginal or anal intercourse (without / with ejaculation, without or with an incorrectly used condom)
+• vaginal or anal intercourse (with/without ejaculation, without or with an incorrectly used condom)

-Although donor screening has minimized the risk of transmission of the virus through blood transfusions, there is still a small risk, as screening tests may be negative in the early stages of HIV infection.
+Although donor screening has minimized the risk of transmission of the virus through blood transfusions, there still remains a small risk because screening tests may be negative in the early stages of HIV infection.

 HIV is divided into two epidemiologically distinct groups.
-The first group includes predominantly male homosexuals and people who have come in contact with contaminated blood (intravenous drug users using non-sterile needles, blood recipients, before the introduction of effective donor screening methods).
-This group prevails in the US and Europe.
-In the second group heterosexual transmission of the virus prevails (the infection of men and women is approximately the same).
+The first group includes predominantly male homosexuals and persons who have had contact with contaminated blood (intravenous drug users using unsterile needles; blood recipients before effective donor screening methods were introduced).
+This group predominates in the USA and Europe.
+In the second group, heterosexual transmission predominates (infection rates among men and women are approximately equal).

-This group prevails in Africa, South America and South Asia.
-In some countries (for example, Brazil, Thailand) there is no preferred way of transfer.
-In countries where heterosexual transmission predominates, HIV spreads through trade and transport routes, as well as economic migration routes, first to cities and only then to rural areas.
+This group predominates in Africa, South America and South Asia.
+In some countries (e.g. Brazil, Thailand) there is no predominant transmission route.
+In countries where heterosexual transmission predominates, HIV infection spreads along trade and transport routes, as well as economic migration routes first to cities and only then to rural areas.
 In Africa, especially in southern Africa, the HIV epidemic has claimed the lives of millions of young people.
-The factors that predetermine this situation are poverty, poor education, an imperfect medical support system, and the lack of effective medicines.
+Factors that predetermine this situation are poverty, poor education, an imperfect health care system, and the lack of effective drugs.

-Many opportunistic infections are the reactivation of latent infections, thus the epidemiological factors that cause the activation of latent diseases also increase the risk of developing specific opportunistic infections.
-Toxoplasmosis and tuberculosis are widespread in the general population in most developing countries, in the same way as coccidioidomycosis in the southwestern United States, and histoplasmosis in the Midwest.
-In the US and Europe, the herpes simplex virus type 8, which causes Kaposi's sarcoma, is common in male homosexual and bisexual men, but is virtually not found in other categories of HIV-infected people.
-For example, more than 90% of those infected with HIV in the US who developed Kaposi's sarcoma were at this risk.
+Many opportunistic infections are reactivations of latent infections, so the same epidemiologic factors that activate latent diseases also increase the risk of developing specific opportunistic infections.
+Toxoplasmosis and tuberculosis are common in the general population in most developing countries, as are coccidioidomycosis in the southwestern United States and histoplasmosis in the Midwestern United States.
+In the United States and Europe, herpes simplex virus type 8, which causes Kaposi's sarcoma, is common among gay and bisexual men but is virtually uncommon among other categories of HIV-infected individuals.
+Indeed, more than 90% of HIV-infected individuals in the United States who developed Kaposi's sarcoma were in this risk group.

 HIV infection is caused by retroviruses.
-Retroviruses are RNA-containing viruses, some of which cause disease in humans.
-They differ from other viruses by the mechanism of replication, by reverse transcription of copies of DNA, which are then built into the genome of the host cell.
+Retroviruses are RNA-containing viruses, some of which cause diseases in humans.
+They differ from other viruses in their replication mechanism, by reverse transcription of DNA copies, which are then integrated into the host cell genome.

-Infection with human T-lymphotropic virus type 1 or 2 causes T-cell leukemias and lymphomas, lymphadenopathy, hepatosplenomegaly, skin damage and rarely immunodeficiency.
-Some of the patients with immunodeficiency develop infections similar to those that develop in AIDS.
+Infection with human T-lymphotropic virus type 1 or 2 causes T-cell leukemia and lymphoma, lymphadenopathy, hepatosplenomegaly, skin lesions, and, rarely, immunodeficiency.
+Some immunocompromised patients develop infections similar to those that occur in AIDS.
 HTLV-1 can also cause myelopathy.
-HTLV-1 can be transmitted through sexual contact and through blood.
-In most cases, the virus is transmitted from mother to child with breastfeeding.
+HTLV-1 can be transmitted through sexual contact and blood.
+In most cases, the virus is transmitted from mother to child through breastfeeding.

-AIDS is an HIV infection that results in any of the disorders listed in categories B, C or a decrease in the number of CD4-pimphocytes (T-helpers) of less than 200 in 1 μl.
-Violations in categories B, C are severe opportunistic infections, certain tumors, such as Kaposi's sarcoma and non-Hodgkin's lymphoma, which are caused by a decrease in the cellular immune response, as well as pathology of the nervous system.
+AIDS is an HIV infection that results in any of the disorders listed in categories B, C or a decrease in the number of CD4 lymphocytes (T-helpers) less than 200 per 1 μl.
+The disorders listed in categories B, C are severe opportunistic infections, certain tumors such as Kaposi's sarcoma and non-Hodgkin's lymphoma, which are caused by a decrease in the cellular immune response, and pathology of the nervous system.

-HIV-1 accounts for the majority of cases in the Western Hemisphere, Europe, Asia, Central, South and East Africa.
+HIV-1 causes most cases in the Western Hemisphere, Europe, Asia, Central, Southern, and East Africa.
 HIV-2 is common in parts of West Africa and is less virulent than HIV-1.
-In some parts of West Africa, both types of the virus are common, as a result of which a person can be infected with HIV-1 and HIV-2 simultaneously.
+In some areas of West Africa, both types of the virus are common, meaning that a person can be infected with both HIV-1 and HIV-2 at the same time.

-HIV-1 first appeared among the peasants of Central Africa in the first half of the 20th century, when the virus circulating before only among the chimpanzee first struck a man.
-The global spread of the virus began in the late 1970s, and the diagnosis of AIDS was first raised in 1981.
-Currently, more than 40 million people are infected in the world.
-Every year, 3 million patients die, and every day 14,000 people become infected.
-95% of people living with HIV live in developing countries, half of them women, and 1/7 - children under the age of 15.
+HIV-1 first appeared among farmers in Central Africa in the first half of the 20th century, when the virus, which had previously circulated only among chimpanzees, first infected humans.
+The virus began to spread globally in the late 1970s, and AIDS was first diagnosed in 1981.
+Currently, more than 40 million people are infected worldwide.
+Three million patients die annually, and 14,000 people become infected every day.
+95% of HIV-infected people live in developing countries, half of whom are women, and 1/7 are children under 15 years of age.

 What happens with HIV infection?

-HIV binds and penetrates the host T-lymphocytes, interacting with CD4 molecules and chemokine receptors.
-After penetrating the host cell, RNA and the enzymes of the virus are activated.
+HIV attaches to and penetrates host T cells by interacting with CD4 molecules and chemokine receptors.
+Once inside the host cell, the viral RNA and enzymes are activated.
 Viral replication begins with the synthesis of proviral DNA by reverse transcriptase, an RNA-dependent DNA polymerase.
-In the course of this copying, there are many errors caused by frequent mutations.
-The proviral DNA penetrates into the nucleus of the host cell and is integrated into its DNA.
+During this copying, numerous errors occur due to frequent mutations.
+The proviral DNA enters the nucleus of the host cell and integrates into its DNA.
 This process is called integration.
-With each cell division, the integrated proviral DNA is doubled along with the host cell DNA.
-Proviral DNA serves as the basis for transcription of viral RNA, as well as for the translation of viral proteins, including the glycoproteins of the viral envelope, dr 40 and dr120.
-Viral proteins collect into HIV virions on the inner side of the cell membrane, and then bud off from the cell.
-In each cell, thousands of virions are formed.
-Another enzyme of HIV protease - splits viral proteins, transforming the virion into an active form.
+With each cell division, the integrated proviral DNA is duplicated along with the host cell DNA.
+Proviral DNA serves as the basis for the transcription of viral RNA, as well as for the translation of viral proteins, including the viral envelope glycoproteins dr40 and dr120.
+Viral proteins assemble into HIV virions on the inner side of the cell membrane and then bud off from the cell.
+Thousands of virions are formed in each cell.
+Another HIV enzyme, protease, breaks down viral proteins, converting the virion into an active form.

-In affected CD4 lymphocytes, more than 98% of HIV virions circulating in plasma are formed.
-Population of infected CD4 + lymphocytes is the reservoir of the virus and causes the reactivation of HIV infection (for example, with the interruption of antiretroviral therapy).
-The half-life of virions from the plasma is about 6 hours.
-On average, with severe HIV infection, 10 8 to 10 9 virions are formed per day and are destroyed .
-Given the rapid replication of the virus, as well as the greater frequency of errors in reverse transcription caused by mutations, the risk of developing resistance to therapy and immune response increases.
+Over 98% of HIV virions circulating in plasma are formed in infected CD4 lymphocytes.
+The population of infected CD4+ lymphocytes is a reservoir of the virus and causes reactivation of HIV infection (e.g., when antiretroviral therapy is interrupted).
+The half-life of virions in plasma is about 6 hours.
+On average, 10 8 to 10 9 virions are formed and destroyed per day in severe HIV infection.
+Given the rapid replication of the virus, as well as the high frequency of errors in reverse transcription caused by mutations, the risk of developing resistance to therapy and the body's immune response increases.

-The main consequence of HIV infection is the inhibition of the immune system, namely the loss of CD4 + T-lymphocytes, which cause cellular immunity and to a lesser extent, humoral immunity.
-The depletion of CD4 + lymphocytes is due to the direct cytotoxic effect of the virus, cellular immune cytotoxicity, and also damage to the thymus, resulting in decreased lymphocyte formation.
-The half-life of infected CD4 + lymphocytes is about 2 days.
-The level of decrease in CD4 + lymphocytes correlates with the viral load.
-For example, in the prodromal or in the period of primary HIV infection, the viral load is maximal (> 106 copies / ml), and accordingly the number of CD4 + lymphocytes rapidly decreases.
-The normal level of CD4 + lymphocytes is 750 cells / μl.
-To maintain an adequate immune response, the CD4 + lymphocyte level should be above 500 cells / μl.
+The main consequence of HIV infection is the suppression of the immune system, namely the loss of CD4+ T-lymphocytes, which determine cellular immunity and, to a lesser extent, humoral immunity.
+Depletion of CD4+ lymphocytes is due to the direct cytotoxic effect of the virus, cellular immune cytotoxicity, and damage to the thymus, which results in a decrease in lymphocyte formation.
+The half-life of infected CD4+ lymphocytes is about 2 days.
+The degree of decrease in CD4+ lymphocytes correlates with the viral load.
+For example, in the prodromal or primary HIV infection period, the viral load is maximum (>106 copies/ml), and accordingly, the number of CD4+ lymphocytes quickly decreases.
+The normal level of CD4+ lymphocytes is 750 cells/μl.
+To maintain an adequate immune response, the level of CD4+ lymphocytes must be above 500 cells/μl.

-The concentration of HIV virions in plasma stabilizes at a certain level (set point), which varies widely in different patients (on average, 4-5 1 10 / ml).
-It is determined by the method of amplification of nucleic acids and is recorded as the number of copies of HIV RNA in 1 ml of plasma.
-The higher the set point, the faster the level of CD4 + lymphocytes falls to those values at which immunity is impaired (<200 cells / μl) and, as a consequence, AIDS develops.
-With each increase in the viral load 3-fold (0.5 log 10 ) in patients not receiving antiretroviral therapy (APT), the risk of developing AIDS and death in the next 2-3 years increases by almost 50%, if not started by APT .
+The concentration of HIV virions in plasma stabilizes at a certain level (set point), which varies widely among patients (on average 4-5 x 1010/ml).
+It is determined by nucleic acid amplification and is recorded as the number of HIV RNA copies in 1 ml of plasma.
+The higher the set point, the faster the level of CD4+ lymphocytes falls to values at which immunity is impaired (<200 cells/μl) and, as a consequence, AIDS develops.
+With each 3-fold increase in viral load (0.5 log 10 ) in patients not receiving antiretroviral therapy (ART), the risk of developing AIDS and death over the next 2-3 years increases by almost 50% unless ART is started.

-Also affects humoral immunity.
-In the lymph nodes, B cells (which produce antibodies) hyperplasticize, leading to lymphadenopathy and an increase in the synthesis of antibodies to previously known organism antigens, resulting in the development of hyperglobulinemia.
-The total number of antibodies (especially IgG and IgA), as well as the antibody titre against "old" antigens (for example, against cytomegalovirus) can be unusually high, while the reaction to "new antigens" is broken or nonexistent.
-The response to immune stimulation decreases along with a decrease in the level of CD4 + lymphocytes.
+Humoral immunity is also affected.
+B cells (producing antibodies) hyperplasia occurs in the lymph nodes, which leads to lymphadenopathy and increased synthesis of antibodies to previously known antigens, often resulting in hyperglobulinemia.
+The total number of antibodies (especially IgG and IgA), as well as the titer of antibodies against "old" antigens (for example, against cytomegalovirus) can be unusually high, while the reaction to "new antigens" is impaired or absent altogether.
+The response to immune stimulation decreases along with a decrease in the level of CD4+ lymphocytes.

 Antibodies to HIV can be detected several weeks after infection.
-At the same time, antibodies can not eliminate the infection due to the formation of mutant forms of HIV, which are not controlled by circulating antibodies in the body of the patient.
+However, antibodies cannot eliminate the infection due to the formation of mutant forms of HIV that are not controlled by the antibodies circulating in the patient's body.

-The risk and severity of opportunistic infections, AIDS and AIDS-associated tumors are determined by two factors: the level of CD4 + lymphocytes and the patient's sensitivity to potential opportunistic microorganisms.
-For example, the risk of developing pneumocystis pneumonia, toxoplasmosis encephalitis, cryptococcal meningitis occurs at a level of CD4 + lymphocytes of about 200 cells / μl, and the risk of infections caused by Mycobacterium avium or cytomegalovirus is at a level of 50 cells / μl.
+The risk and severity of opportunistic infections, AIDS and AIDS-associated tumors are determined by two factors: the level of CD4+ lymphocytes and the patient's sensitivity to potential opportunistic microorganisms.
+For example, the risk of developing Pneumocystis pneumonia, toxoplasmic encephalitis, cryptococcal meningitis occurs at a CD4+ lymphocyte level of about 200 cells/μl, and the risk of developing infections caused by Mycobacterium avium or cytomegalovirus - at a level of 50 cells/μl.
 Without treatment, the risk of progression of HIV infection to AIDS is -2% per year in the first 2-3 years after infection, and 5-6% per year thereafter.
 In any case, AIDS develops.

-HIV affects not only lymphocytes, but also dendritic skin cells, macrophages, microglia of the brain, cardiomyocytes, kidney cells, causing diseases in the corresponding systems.
-HIV virions in some systems, such as the nervous (brain and cerebrospinal fluid) and sex (sperm), are genetically different from those that circulate in the blood plasma.
-In these tissues, the concentration of the virus and its resistance may differ from those in the blood plasma.
+HIV affects not only lymphocytes, but also dendritic cells of the skin, macrophages, microglia of the brain, cardiomyocytes, renal cells, causing diseases in the corresponding systems.
+HIV virions in some systems, such as the nervous (brain and cerebrospinal fluid) and reproductive (sperm), are genetically different from those circulating in blood plasma.
+In these tissues, the concentration of the virus and its stability may differ from those in blood plasma.

 What are the symptoms of HIV infection and AIDS?

-Primary HIV infection can be asymptomatic or cause transient nonspecific symptoms of HIV infection (acute retroviral syndrome).
-Acute retroviral syndrome usually begins at the 1-4 th week after infection and lasts from 3 to 14 days.
-It occurs with fever, weakness, rash, arthralgia, generalized lymphadenopathy, and aseptic meningitis sometimes develops.
-These symptoms of HIV infection are often mistaken for infectious mononucleosis or nonspecific manifestations of symptoms of respiratory viral infection.
+Primary HIV infection may be asymptomatic or cause transient non-specific symptoms of HIV infection (acute retroviral syndrome).
+Acute retroviral syndrome usually begins 1-4 weeks after infection and lasts from 3 to 14 days.
+It occurs with fever, weakness, rash, arthralgia, generalized lymphadenopathy, and sometimes aseptic meningitis develops.
+These symptoms of HIV infection are often mistaken for infectious mononucleosis or non-specific manifestations of symptoms of a respiratory viral infection.

-Most patients have a period of several months to several years, during which the symptoms of HIV infection are practically absent, they are mild, intermittent and nonspecific.
-These symptoms of HIV infection are subsequently explained when other manifestations of HIV or opportunistic infections develop.
-Most often develop asymptomatic generalized lymphadenopathy, oral cavity candidiasis, herpes zoster, diarrhea, weakness and fever.
-In some patients, depletion develops and progresses.
-Usually there is asymptomatic moderate cytopenia (leukopenia, anemia, thrombocytopenia).
+Most patients experience a period of months to years during which symptoms of HIV infection are virtually absent, mild, intermittent, and nonspecific.
+These symptoms of HIV infection are subsequently explained by the development of other manifestations of HIV or opportunistic infections.
+The most common symptoms are asymptomatic generalized lymphadenopathy, oral candidiasis, herpes zoster, diarrhea, weakness, and fever.
+Some patients develop and progress to exhaustion.
+Asymptomatic mild cytopenia (leukopenia, anemia, thrombocytopenia) is common.

-Eventually, when the CD4 + lymphocyte count falls below 200 cells / mm3, the symptoms of HIV infection become more pronounced and one, and more often, one, AIDS-indicator disease develops (categories B, C in Table 192-1).
-Detection of infections caused by Mycobacterium spp, Pneumocystis jiroveci (formerly P. Carinn), Cryptococcus neoformans or other fungal infections is crucial.
-The remaining infections are nonspecific, but suggest the presence of AIDS due to unusual severity or recurrent course.
-These include: herpes zoster, herpes simplex, vaginal candidiasis, recurrent salmonella sepsis.
-Some patients develop tumors (eg, Kaposi's sarcoma, B-cell lymphomas) that occur more frequently, have a more severe course, or have an uncertain prognosis in HIV-infected patients.
-Some patients may have dysfunction of the nervous system.
+Ultimately, when the CD4+ lymphocyte count falls below 200 cells/mm3, symptoms of HIV infection become more severe and one or more often several AIDS-defining illnesses (categories B, C in Table 192-1) develop.
+Detection of infections with Mycobacterium spp, Pneumocystis jiroveci (formerly P. carinn), Cryptococcus neoformans, or other fungal infections is critical.
+Other infections are nonspecific but suggestive of AIDS because of unusual severity or recurrence.
+These include herpes zoster, herpes simplex, vaginal candidiasis, and recurrent salmonella sepsis.
+Some patients develop tumors (eg, Kaposi sarcoma, B-cell lymphomas), which are more common, more severe, or have an uncertain prognosis in HIV-infected patients.
+Some patients may experience dysfunction of the nervous system.

 Clinical groups of HIV infection